hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 for new components created dynamically in code.
 One of it's benefits is that is a custom function, allowing you define your own set of parameters to build your component constructor as you choose.

-* ```attached()``` **The bread and butter of setting up your component**, the attached method lets you fully access all of your components properties, affect it fully on the DOM, and know that any parent/child components will respond to them accordingly.
+* ```attached()``` **The bread and butter of setting up your component**, the attached method will let you fully access all of your components properties, affect it fully on the DOM, and know that any parent/child components will respond to them accordingly.

 * ```detached()``` Plugins, temporary state, or anything you wish to clean up after you component is removed should be